 © Avoriaz Alpine Ski School

-It may be the last month of the year, but in Avoriaz, December is when the ski lifts are preparing to open and the Christmas holidays are on the horizon.
+December is when the ski lifts prepare to open and the Christmas holidays are on the horizon.

 Across the Portes de Soleil we can expect sports competitions, opening parties, and there will obviously also be lots of festive celebrations including a visit from a certain Papa Noël.
 As you are no doubt aware, most things in December revolve around the last two weeks of the month, schools break up and travellers from near and far descend on the valley.
 There are a plethora of events coming up, from parades to special Christmas menus and New Year's Eve blowouts.